Clever Algorithms

 Biological Neural Networks

 A Biological Neural Network refers to the information processing elements of the nervous system, organized as a collection of neural cells, called neurons, that are interconnected in networks and interact with each other using electrochemical signals.
-A biological neuron is generally comprised of an axon which provides the input signals and is connected to other neurons via synapses.
-The neuron reacts to input signals and may produce an output signal on its output connection called the dendrites.
+A biological neuron is generally comprised of dendrites which provide the input signals to the cell.
+The neuron reacts to input signals and may produce an output signal on its output connection called the axon which is connected to the dendrites of other neurons via synapses.

 The study of biological neural networks falls within the domain of neuroscience which is a branch of biology concerned with the nervous system.
 Neuroanatomy is a subject that is concerned with the the structure and function of groups of neural networks both with regard to parts of the brain and the structures that lead from and to the brain from the rest of the body.
 Neuropsychology is another discipline concerned with the structure and function of the brain as they relate to abstract psychological behaviors.
 For further information, refer to a good textbook on any of these general topics.